Sewer Scope Inspection in the Triangle, NC

 Camera Insertion

-A specialized inspection camera is carefully inserted into the sewer line and guided through the pipe.
+A specialized camera is inserted into the sewer line and guided through the pipe.

 03